PrimalCat-Real/ReThaumcraft/README.md

   - Thaumcraft 4
   - Thaumcraft 6
 - I can also take mechanics from addons
+- I don't have permission, so it just project for me

 ## Main Priority
 - [ ] Config System